mccanne/sharkfest/README.md

 * If schemas are your policy _and_ your mechanism for clean data, this might just lead to problems...

-_\<rant\> An aside: Parquet is based on the Dremel work from Google.
-Have a look and please let me know how long it takes you to understand the record shredding/re-assembly algorithm.
-I'm usually a quick leaner, but I found this stuff all very confusing. \</rant\>_

 ## Schema Declarations cause Cognitive Overload

 Said another way, from a dev perspective...